Cupolas of Capitalism

 (Old & New State Capitols)

-Old State Capitol at 364 S. King St. (at Mililani St.) / bird's eye view from MS Bing; street and maybe a forthcoming 3D view from Google Maps; and 3D model from Google 3D warehouse.
+Old State Capitol at 364 S. King St. (at Mililani St.) / aerial eye view from MS Bing; street and maybe a forthcoming 3D view from Google Maps; and 3D model from 3D Warehouse.

 1879-82, Iolani Palace designed and built as residence for Hawaiian royalty / Thomas J. Baker (initial architect & designer), later succeeded by Charles J. Wall & Isaac Moore.